xwp/xwpwa/assets/src/css/readme.md

 Breakpoints, Z-Index named layers, easings, transition

+---

 ### Base

 #### Global

 The reset is done in that file.
+The reset has been based on a recent code done by [Andy Bell](https://dev.to/hankchizljaw/a-modern-css-reset-6p3)

 #### wp-core

 Some default style for Wordpress are also available.

+---

 ### Components

 Components classes are prefixed with `c-`

 #### logo

+---

 ### Layouts